Col-E/r8/README.md

 If your contribution is owned by your employer you need the [Corporate Contributor License Agreement](https://cla.developers.google.com/about/google-corporate).

-Once the license agreement is in place, you can upload your patches using 'git cl' which is available in depot_tools.
+Once the license agreement is in place, please send an email to [r8-dev@googlegroups.com](mailto:r8-dev@googlegroups.com) to be added as a contributor.

+After being added as a contributer you can upload your patches using `git cl` which is available in `depot_tools`.
 Once you have a change that you are happy with you should make sure that it passes all tests and then upload the change to our code review tool using: